 Elementary classes for grades 1 to 5 also follow the IB Primary Years Program curriculum and begin taking an even more significant role in directing their own hands-on learning and finding answers to their questions.

 Lower School Support Services

 The Lower School starts classes each morning at 8:15 a.m. and the school day ends each day at 3:00 p.m.
 Students have morning and lunch recesses.

 With nine teachers and nine assistant teachers, the overall student-faculty ratio in pre-elementary classes is 8:1.
 Pre-elementary classes can vary in size from very small to 16 students.

 Pre-elementary classes near the larger end of this enrollment spectrum utilize full-time teaching assistants.
 Teaching assistants are either native speakers or are perfectly fluent in the target language for their class.

 The student-faculty ratio for the elementary grades is also 8:1.
 Classes can vary in size from very small to 18 students.
 The average class size is 12-15 students.

 To reflect our multicultural spirit, ISI incorporates celebrations from many cultures into our school year.
-Examples include our bell-ringing ceremony at the start of the new school year (Ukrainian in origin), a formal breakfast in early December (from the Dutch tradition of Kerstontbijt), the French Fête des Rois (a traditional Epiphany celebration in January with a marzipan ‘galette’ or cake), the Mexican Cinco de Mayo (5th of May), and others.
+Examples include our bell-ringing ceremony at the start of the new school year (Ukrainian in origin), a formal breakfast in early December (from the Dutch tradition of Kerstontbijt), the French Fête des Rois (a traditional Epiphany celebration in January with a marzipan ‘galette’ or cake), and many others.